 The signing provider must have established a verified association with the retargeting telephone number

 The mechanisms used to satisfy criteria 2 and 3 when the OSP does not have a direct relationship with the retargeting customer, and/or when the OSP has no association with the retargeting TN, are outside the scope of this document.

+When applied to "div" authentication performed by an end-user device, the retargeting telephone number must be within the scope of the signing certificate.

 Security Considerations